Kentico/xperience-by-kentico-kentico-migration-tool/KVA/Migration.Tool.Source/README.md

 # Migration.Tool.Source (KVA/)

-> **Contributor-Only:** This is an internal abstraction layer.
-Users do not interact with this project directly.
-Only modify this if you are contributing to the migration tool itself.
+> **Advanced Customization:** This is an internal abstraction layer.
+Most users do not need to modify this project.
+Only modify this if you are contributing to the migration tool itself or need to customize advanced features like [automatic image optimization during migration](https://docs.kentico.com/x/optimize_images_during_upgrade_guides).

 ## Purpose